spdk/spdk/doc/bdev.md

 Before creating any logical volumes (lvols), an lvol store has to be created first on selected block device.
-Lvol store is lvols vessel responsible for managing underlying bdev space assigment to lvol bdevs and storing metadata.
+Lvol store is lvols vessel responsible for managing underlying bdev space assignment to lvol bdevs and storing metadata.
 To create lvol store user should use using `construct_lvol_store` RPC command.

 Example command